rea-and/vector-infinity/VECTOR_STORE_SETUP.md

 ### View Vector Store Info

+In the **Vector Infinity Web UI** (not ChatGPT):
+1. Go to the "Run Imports" tab
+2. Find your plugin card
-Click the **"Vector Store Info"** button in the web UI to see:
+3. Click the **"Vector Store Info"** button (blue button)
+4. You'll see a popup with:
    - Store ID
    - Store name
    - Creation date
    - File counts

 ### Re-sync Data

 If you import new emails, you can re-sync to update the vector store:
-1. Run a new import
+1. In the **Vector Infinity Web UI**, run a new import
-2. Click "Sync to Vector Store" again
+2. Click "Sync to Vector Store" again (in the Vector Infinity web UI, not ChatGPT)
 3. The vector store will be updated with new data
+4. The Vector Store ID remains the same, so no need to update ChatGPT configuration

 ## Troubleshooting